Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix the Omniwand being removed when a Chisel within it breaks.
 - Fix the Omniwand being removed when a ProjectRed Screwdriver within it breaks.
 - Reduce the max stack size of mob_grinding_utils upgrades to match the intended maximum of upgrades.
+- Fix Industrial Foregoing Black Hole Tank being able to void buckets when interacted while the player's inventory was full (Universal Tweaks).
+- Fix the DivineRPG Nightmare Bed not dropping when being broken (Universal Tweaks).
+- Fix Thaumcraft Rifts collapsing before being able to enter a Rift Jar (Thaumcraft Fix).
+- Fix Thaumcraft Aspect icons on tooltips rendering in the wrong spot in some situations (Thaumcraft Fix).
+- Fix the Twilight Forest portal sometimes breaking when generated (Twilight Forest - Deforestation Edition).

 ## Balance Adjustments: